Experience Rating System Policy 23-605 | Effective Date: September 25, 2024

 1. The experience rating system provides employers with a rebate or surcharge on their assessment rate depending on their claim cost experience relative to their assigned rate group’s claim cost experience.

-1. Employers qualify to participate in the experience rating system if their basic average annual assessment premium is $2,000 or more over the exposure period.
+1. Employers qualify to participate in experience rating system if their basic average annual assessment premium is $2,000 or more over the exposure period.

-1. The employer’s participation level is based on the historical payroll and rates of their current industry.
+industry.
 Employers with an average assessment of $2,000 participate at the minimum level of 25%.
 The participation level increases uniformly as average assessment premiums increases up to the maximum participation level of 100% when average assessment premiums are equal to or higher than $58,250.

 1. The experience rating program is designed to be approximately revenue neutral for each rate group.